houd1ni/WebsocketPromisify/README.md

 Has yummies and very lightweight!

 // If you detected some bug or so, please, fill an issue.
 // Large data support, streams and different server-side implementations are coming.
+See

 Makes a Promise-like WebSocket connection.